HaoboGu/rmk/docs/src/keyboard_configuration.md

 # Input and output pins
 input_pins = ["PIN_6", "PIN_7", "PIN_8", "PIN_9"]
 output_pins = ["PIN_19", "PIN_20", "PIN_21"]
-# WARNING: Currently row2col/col2row is set in RMK's feature gate, configs here do nothing actually
+# WARNING: Currently row2col/col2row is set in RMK's feature gate, row2col config here is valid ONLY when you're using cloud compilation

 # Direct Pin Matrix is a Matrix of buttons connected directly to pins.
 It conflicts with the above.
 matrix_type = "direct_pin"